 If you or a loved one struggle with meloxicam abuse, there is no better time to get help than now.
 At Northpoint Washington, our personalized recovery plans help you get sober and meet your goals.
-Get started today by calling us at 425.437.3298.
+Start substance abuse treatment in Edmonds, WA by calling us at 425.437.3298 today.

 Meloxicam is a pain medication that belongs to the class of drugs known as nonsteroidal anti-inflammatory drugs (NSAIDs).
 It is used to relieve pain, swelling, and stiffness caused by arthritis.